 Most commercial construction projects must meet the parking standards outlined by the Americans with Disabilities Act (ADA).
-The standards generally represent minimum requirements and include guidelines for number of accessible parking spaces per parking lot size, dimensions of parking spaces, design of traffic aisles and curb access, and many other accessibility features.
+The standards generally represent minimum requirements and include guidelines for the number of accessible parking spaces per parking lot size, dimensions of parking spaces, the design of traffic aisles and curb access, and many other accessibility features.

 ADA Design Guidelines for Parking and Loading Zones

 Public accommodations and commercial facilities, including multifamily properties, must follow the requirements of the 2010 ADA Standards, including both the Title III regulations at 28 CFR part 36, subpart D, and the 2004 ADAAG at 36 CFR part 1191, appendices B and D.

 - Access aisles shall be adjacent to an accessible route, connecting parking spaces to entrances.
 Two parking spaces shall be permitted to share a common access aisle.
 Avoid using accessible routes behind parked vehicles.
 If the accessible route crosses traffic lanes, it shall be visibly marked to enhance pedestrian safety.

 - Access aisles shall be at least 60 inches wide and should extend the full length of the parking space being served.